pxp-lang/pxp/README.md

 # PXP

-PXP is a superset of the PHP programming language that provides an extended set of syntax rules to improve developer experience.
+PXP is a superset of the PHP programming language that provides an extended set of syntax rules and language features to improve developer experience.

 ## Roadmap